Christmas: Okowa calls for an end to banditry, kidnapping, terrorism, insurrection

 “I congratulate all Christians for witnessing yet another Christmas season.
 I advise all of you to use the festive period for sober reflections and total spiritual renewal and devotion towards living in peace and harmony with adherents of other religions.

-“I must emphasise that peaceful co-existence and understanding among citizens are essential in the face of the prevailing security and economic challenges in the country
+“I must emphasis that peaceful co-existence and understanding among citizens are essential in the face of the prevailing security and economic challenges in the country

 “Christmas is not just a time to engage in merry-making, but also a time to reach out to the less-privileged in the society in tandem with the wish and teachings of Christ.